 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

-- If your child has had an abnormal heart stress test or an abnormal lung function test.
+- If you have had an abnormal heart stress test or an abnormal lung function test.

-- If your child has had any of these health problems with this drug in the past: Bleeding or lower blood flow in the stomach or bowel, chest pain, coma, dialysis, a fast heartbeat, a heartbeat that does not feel normal, heart problems like heart attack, hole in the GI (gastrointestinal) tract, lung or breathing problems, mental problems, or seizures.
+- If you have any of these health problems with this drug in the past: Bleeding or lower blood flow in the stomach or bowel, chest pain, coma, dialysis, a fast heartbeat, a heartbeat that does not feel normal, heart problems like heart attack, hole in the GI (gastrointestinal) tract, lung or breathing problems, mental problems, or seizures.

 This is not a list of all drugs or health problems that interact with this drug.